phineas-pta/comfy-trt-test/README.md

 best suited for RTX 20xx-30xx-40xx

-not automatic yet, do not use `ComfyUI-Manager` to install !!!
+not automatic yet, do not use `ComfyUI-Manager` to install !!! read below instructions to install

-not beginner-friendly yet, still intended to technical users
+instructions not beginner-friendly yet, still intended for advanced users

-i only tested baseline models, need further testing for inpaint or complex workflow
+i only tested baseline models (SD 1.5 - 2.1 - XL work) with simplest workflow, need further testing for complex workflow

+no lora support yet as i wait for better upstream update coz current way of using lora is too cumbersome (only 1 lora at strength 1.0)

+very limited usefulness as no additionnal features supported in upstream (controlnet, ipadapter, hypernetwork, freeu, etc.)

 ## TODO

+work-in-progress
 - [x] conversion script in CLI
 - [x] add new loader node
 - [ ] unload model when not in use